shawonNirob/student-management/backend/README.md

-#FastAPI Backend for Student Management System
+# FastAPI Backend for Student Management System

 ## Overview

-Welcome to the Student Information Management System This backend service is built with [FastAPI](https://fastapi.tiangolo.com/) and integrates with a fine-tuned [OpenAI](https://openai.com/) model to provide AI-assisted functionalities for managing student data.
+Welcome to the Student Information Management System This backend service is built with [FastAPI](https://fastapi.tiangolo.com/), MySQL database and integrates with a fine-tuned [OpenAI](https://openai.com/) model to provide AI-assisted functionalities for managing student data.

 ## Features